apiaryio/api-elements/API Elements Reference.md

 ## Relationship of Elements

-One purpose of the API Elements specification is to allow consumers to decouple their implementations from the structure of the document.
+One purpose of the API Elements reference is to allow consumers to decouple their implementations from the structure of the document.
 Because of this, when consuming documents of API Elements, it is recommended to write code that queries the tree rather than looking for defined paths.

 It is also helpful to know the relationship between elements.
-The list below shows the relationship between the elements in this specification, but does not specify how the structure must be built.
+The list below shows the relationship between the elements in this reference, but does not specify how the structure must be built.

 - Category (API)
   - Copy